Charissa is an attorney who helps real people, ordinary families, and businesspeople seeking practical solutions.

 Families who have lost loved ones due to the negligence of others in catastrophic accidents turn to Charissa to pursue their legal interests.
 Since 2016, Charissa has been recognized every year as a “Rising Star” in the area of personal injury by Super Lawyers magazine, which is an honor conferred upon only the top 2.5 percent of attorneys in Michigan who are either under the age of 40 or within their first 10 years of practice.
 Charissa and her legal team have had the privilege of obtaining substantial justice for numerous Michigan families who have lost their loved ones in wrongful death cases, including compensation in the millions of dollars to surviving family members.

 Charissa also serves as trusted counsel for a variety of business clients in complex commercial litigation matters.
 She is well-versed in both defending against and pursuing claims related to breach of contract, tortious interference with business relationships, defamation, conversion, and fraud in state and federal courts.
 Charissa’s business clients have included local and international manufacturing companies and distributors, law firms, financial institutions, and proprietors of small businesses.

 Charissa is passionate about giving back to the West Michigan community.
 Charissa has served as pro bono counsel through the U.S. District Court for the Western District of Michigan’s pro bono case assignment panel.
 In addition, Charissa is a board member of Grand Rapids Pride Center, which is an inclusive center that empowers the LGBTQ community through supportive services.
-Charissa was also elected by the membership of the Grand Rapids Bar Association in 2017 to serve as a Trustee for the organization, and has served on the City of Grand Rapids’ Housing Appeals Board by mayoral appointment since 2018.
+Charissa has also served on the City of Grand Rapids’ Housing Appeals Board by mayoral appointment since 2018.